-All-Ceramic Dental Crowns – Greenbelt, MD
+All-Ceramic Dental Crowns Greenbelt

 Lifelike Restorations for Damaged Teeth

-- Partnered with the best dental labs in the country
+- Partnered with dental labs

 Empress is a type of porcelain made from leucite glass ceramic, and it is highly regarded as the most aesthetic dental material available today because it practically "disappears" into every patient’s smile.
-Empress glass ceramics are an excellent option for restoring damaged front teeth, in which case aesthetics are crucial.
-Thanks to its high translucency, Empress glass ceramics are able to blend into any smile seamlessly.
+Empress glass ceramics are an excellent option for restoring damaged front teeth, in which case, aesthetics are crucial.
+Thanks to its high translucency, Empress glass ceramics are can blend into any smile seamlessly.
 However, they are not as strong as zirconia or Emax restorations, which is why they are used solely for the anterior (front) teeth where strength is not as important as it is for the posterior (back) teeth.